Databases

 SQLite

-The default location of the SQLite database is /var/opt/flipt/flipt.db on Linux and ~/Library/Application Support/flipt/flipt.db on macOS (since v1.26.0).
+The default location of the SQLite database is /var/opt/flipt/flipt.db on Linux and ~/Library/Application Support/flipt/flipt.db on macOS.

 db: